-Unfortunately, until we start to evolve to suit our smartphone habits, our hands aren’t getting any bigger either, so usability is still crucial when it comes to finger flexibility.
+Until we start to evolve to suit our smartphone habits, our hands aren’t getting any bigger either.
+So, usability is still crucial when it comes to finger flexibility.
 Thankfully, most phablets are fully equipped with a super-slick design and plenty of comfortable gripping points so you don’t have to worry about pulling a muscle in your hand… just yet.
 Plus, all that extra room on the screen means you can finally say farewell to sausage-finger mistakes and embarrassing typos.

 The other benefit of a phablet is getting to use of all those fantastic tablet-like features, while still being able to slip it in your coat pocket.

 Like more storage, a bigger screen size and a faster processor.
-Plus, with some phablets, you can run two apps at once in a split screen, meaning you won’t have to enlarge or distort images.
+Plus, with some phablets, you can run two apps at once in a split screen.
+That means you don’t have to enlarge or distort images.

 There’s also the added bonus of more battery power, without compromising on design or weight – as phablets tend to last a little longer than standard smartphones.

-Although, we should warn you: these bigger phones do tend to slip out of the back pockets of your favourite skinny jeans, and you may struggle to squeeze them into any of those trendy mini-bags the catwalks are raving about.
+Although, we should warn you: bigger phones may slip out of the back pockets of your favourite skinny jeans.
 But who cares about that when you’re faced with the double-camera action of the iPhone 7 Plus?

 Or the awesome camera on the new Leica-engineered Huawei Mate 9?
-Huawei is quickly developing a reputation as the brand with the totally profesh phone cameras, and the Mate 9 doesn’t disappoint: it’s got a Leica dual-camera equipped to do all of those photo effects you’re desperate to try (we’re looking at you, bokeh.
+Huawei’s quickly getting a reputation as the brand with totally profesh phone cameras, and the Mate 9 doesn’t disappoint.
+With a Lecia dual-camera equipped to do all those photo effects you’re desperate to try (we’re looking at you, bokeh.
 And you, wide aperture.
-And you, 4K video).
+You too, 4K video).

-The Huawei Mate 9 also boasts a 12MP RGB sensor to capture colours at their most vivid, and a 20MP monochrome sensor to pick out every single detail and make your photos sharper than ever.
+The Huawei Mate 9 also boasts a 12MP RGB sensor to capture colours at their most vivid, and a 20MP monochrome sensor.
+Combined, they pick out every single detail and make your photos sharper than ever.
 Hybrid Zoom is a must-have for those long-distance landscape shots (move over, Ansel Adams).